UXPin/uxpin-merge-tools/packages/uxpin-code-cli/DEVELOPMENT.md

 ### Requirements

-We didn't tested the development environment on Windows, so it's better to use Mac or Linux to play with the tool, especially that most of the build tasks are created in Makefile.
+We haven't tested the development environment on Windows, so it's better to use Mac or Linux to play with the tool, especially that most of the build tasks are created in Makefile.
 Tools required to set up a development environment:

 1. [make](https://www.gnu.org/software/make/)